991jo/gsltctrl-rs/README.md

 cargo build --release
 ```
 This will download the required dependencies automatically.
-The finished binary will be in `target/release/gsltctrl`.
+The finished binary will be in `target/release/gsltctrl` or on windows `target/release/gsltctrl.exe`.

 # Usage